Skip to main content

 Hiring manager feedback table.

-Modern ATS can give you the data on how many people clicked through to the job and how many completed their applications.
+Modern recruiting software can give you the data on how many people clicked through to the job and how many completed their applications.

 A high drop-off rate could indicate low engagement with your brand, the need for improvement in your job description, or an overly complex application process.